 Some website owners do not want anyone from outside their own site to be able to access the files in their list directly, sometimes called “hot linking”.
 You can prevent this by using an .htaccess file.

 If you have the zip file of a newer version of a plugin, you can manually update it as opposed to using the built-in updater.
 Here’s how… Deactivate the current plugin.
 If you want to save it, use a file manager or FTP to download it.
 Now Delete the plugin.
-This only affects files.
-Simple … Read more How Do I Manually Update a Plugin?
+This only affects the plugin … Read more

 Yes, you can certainly run the extensions on a local environment, as long as your WordPress install has web access for installing and updates.
-Go to the Add Features tab and then click on the Add Folder Support Now button.
+Go to the Add Features tab and then click on the Add Now button.
 The registration page will load and recognize that your website is not publicly accessible.
-Use … Read more Can I Add an Extension for a Local Host
+Use an email … Read more

 The file date format uses the format selected in your WordPress General Settings.
 Go to Settings > General

-Yes, you can hook into the action “eeSFL_UploadCompleted” and do pretty much anything you want upon upload completion.
+Yes, you can hook into the action “eeSFL_UploadCompleted” and/or “eeSFL_UploadCompletedAdmin” and do pretty much anything you want after upload completion.

 Yes, the CSS is easily over-ridden, making it easy for anyone with CSS knowledge to customize the page design.
 Check the Instructions page within the plugin’s admin panel for more info.

 Only if you place a list on the front-side of your website which is viewable to the general public.
 If you choose USER, ADMIN or NO, in the List Settings these files will not be indexed by search engines.
-However, if your files need to be viewable by everyone, then you can prevent legitimate search … Read more Q: Are the files in the list searchable by Google and other search engines?
+However, if your files need to be viewable by your visitors you can prevent legitimate search … Read more

-No, files cannot be overwritten.
+By default, files cannot be overwritten.
 If a file is uploaded having the same name as one already present, a series number is appended to the name ( filename_(2).ext ) You can use the renaming functionality to change this.
 To change this so files can be overwritten, go to the Upload Settings tab and check … Read more

 No, files are uploaded to a special folder inside your general WordPress uploads folder, or anywhere you specify.